-Property Description and Derivation When creating a new .storepass file, ensure that there are no hidden trailing characters after the password.
-For example, use the echo -n command to add the password to the new file. keystores.default. keyPasswordFile Path to the file that contains the password used to encrypt individual keystore entries.
-Always created initially as /path/to/openam/security/secrets/default/.keypass.
+Property Description and Derivation keystores.default.keyStorePasswo rdFile Path to the file that contains the password required to open the AM keystore.
+Always created initially as /path/to/openam/security/secrets /default/.storepass.
+When creating a new .storepass file, ensure that there are no hidden trailing characters after the password.
+For example, use the echo -n command to add the password to the new file. keystores.default.keyPasswordFil e Path to the file that contains the password used to encrypt individual keystore entries.
+Always created initially as /path/to/openam/security/secrets /default/.keypass.
 When creating a new .keypass file, ensure that there are no hidden trailing characters after the password.
 For example, use the echo -n command to add the password to the new file. keystores.default.keyStoreType AM key store type.
-Currently, the only valid value is JCEKS. keystores.default.keyStoreFile Path to the AM keystore.
-Always created initially as /path/to/openam/security/keystores/keystore.jceks.
+Currently, the only valid value is JCEKS . keystores.default.keyStoreFile Path to the AM keystore.
+Always created initially as /path/to/openam/security/keystor es/keystore.jceks.
 The AM keystore is required for startup because it contains the password of the directory manager user of the AM configuration store. configStoreList[] Array of one or more objects that describe AM configuration stores.
 The initial object in the array is mandatory and defines the primary configuration store.
-Additional objects are optional and define failover configuration stores. configStoreList[].baseDN Root suffix of the AM configuration store.
-Defaults to the Root Suffix field on the Configuration Data Store Settings page (GUI configurator) or the ROOT_SUFFIX configuration property (command-line configurator). ${\tt configStoreList[].dirManagerDN}$ DN of the configuration store directory manager user.
+Additional objects are optional and define failover configuration stores.

+Property Description and Derivation configStoreList[].baseDN Root suffix of the AM configuration store.
+Defaults to the Root Suffix field on the Configuration Data Store Settings page (GUI configurator) or the ROOT_SUFFIX configuration property (command-line configurator). configStoreList[].dirManagerDN DN of the configuration store directory manager user.
 Defaults to uid=admin (GUI configurator) or the DS_DIRMGRDN configuration property (command-line configurator). configStoreList[].ldapHost fully qualified domain name (FQDN) of the configuration store's host.
 Defaults to the Host Name field on the Configuration Data Store Settings page (GUI configurator) or the DIRECTORY_SERVER configuration property (command-line configurator). configStoreList[].ldapPort LDAP or LDAPS port number on which to access the configuration store.
 Defaults to the Port field on the Configuration Data Store Settings page (GUI configurator) or the DIRECTORY_PORT configuration property (command-line configurator). configStoreList[].ldapProtocol Protocol with which to access the directory service running the configuration store.
-The value can be ldap or ldaps .

-Property Description and Derivation Settings page (SSL/TLS Enabled field on the Configuration Data Store GUI configurator) or the DIRECTORY_SSL configuration and-line configurator).
+The value can be ldap or ldaps.
+Defaults to the SSL/TLS Enabled field on the Configuration Data Store Settings page (GUI configurator) or the DIRECTORY_SSL configuration property (command-line configurator).